 Expression as a character string without any limitations by the VEC data format specification.

+Inheritance of variant configuration terms

+The VEC data format specification must have a concept to define variant configurations terms that are in common for a set of elements and that are extendable for specific elements.
+E.g. all elements in a system schematic share a common base variant configuration term.
+However, some elements can have more restrictive variant configuration terms.

 Vocabulary of variant configuration terms

 The VEC data format specification must have a concept that allows the separate (which means independent) expression of the vocabulary (which means the amount of identifiers) on which the specification of variant configuration terms is based.
 This concept must be free of constraints concerning the number of identifiers as well as the naming of the identifiers.
 Furthermore, the concept is required to allow the specification of the complete vocabulary or alternatively a selected fraction.